 - within a query using a timestamp function

 As of version 6.0.0, QuestDB supports ingestion of records which are out-of-order (O3) by time.
-Configuring how the system handles ingestion of O3 records is done via O3 hysteresis configuration.
+Configuring how often out-of-order data is committed is done via commit lag and row count.

 In versions prior to 6.0.0, when a column was elected as a designated timestamp, it would enforce an order policy and O3 inserts would be rejected.
 In other words, new timestamp values needed to be greater than or equal to the most recent timestamp in the column.